 Harassment, intimidation and discrimination in violation of this Policy is materially and seriously prejudicial to the interests of Whitsunday

-of Whitsunday Voices, including warning or alerting the offending party as to the nature of the offense, removal of either the complainant
+interests of Whitsunday Voices, including warning or alerting the offending party as to the nature of the complaint, removal of either

-and/or the accused harasser from the Whitsunday Voices Youth Literature Festival activities, where the harassment or discriminatory conduct
+the complainant and/or the accused harasser from the Whitsunday Voices Youth Literature Festival activities, where the harassment or discriminatory

-occurred, or otherwise diffusing the situation to protect both the participants from further harm or unpleasantness.
-Should such action be
+conduct occurred, or otherwise diffusing the situation to protect both the participants from further harm or unpleasantness.
+Should such

-taken, a detailed report of the incident should be submitted to the rest of the Whitsunday Anglican School Board so it can consider taking
+action be taken, a detailed report of the incident should be submitted to the third-part investigators.

 Should conduct believed to be in violation of this Policy occur at a Festival venue, a Whitsunday Voices representative or volunteer in charge

-event.
-Reasonable action may include, but not be limited to, verbal notification to the individual that the behaviour believed to be in violation
+the event.
+Reasonable action may include, but not be limited to, verbal notification to the individual that the behaviour believed to be

-of this Policy should be discontinued immediately, and/or removal of the individual from the immediate area.
-If action is taken, the person
+in violation of this Policy should be discontinued immediately, and/or removal of the individual from the immediate area.
+If action is

-The Whitsunday Anglican School Board is responsible for the implementation of this Policy and the administration of the associated procedures.
+The Whitsunday Anglican School Principal is responsible for the implementation of this Policy and the administration of the associated procedures.

-Upon receiving a report of a violation of this Policy, the Whitsunday Anglican School Principal, shall provide formal notice of such conduct
+Upon receiving a report of a violation of this Policy, the Whitsunday Anglican School Principal shall initiate a third-party investigation

 - Warning one or more parties involved that specified behaviour is inappropriate